Arjis2020/react-e2ee/README.md

 you can now use this ArrayBuffer to show maybe an image by converting it to a base64 data URL */
 ```

+#### Note: If you are using deprecated functions in your code, check out the documentation for `v2.0`

 ## How it works